 Once you are a few lessons into your boxing course, you will start noticing the difference between a trained boxer and an amateur.
 Amateurs and brawlers will swing wide while boxers throw precise and short punches.

 As you can imagine, the advantage of knowing how to throw punches can be quite a lifesaver if you are attacked on the streets by an untrained aggressor.

-What You Need to Remember When Using Boxing to Defend Yourself
+What do You Need to Remember When Using Boxing to Defend Yourself?

 Sparring and being in a situation where the other person in front of you wants to legit hurt you are two extremely different things.
 There are five crucial elements you need to keep in mind when you find yourself in such a situation.